 When an officer charges you with drug possession, there are a few things you can expect.
 For example, the officer will have to arrest or apprehend you in some way in order to discover you are in possession of an illegal or controlled substance.
 In some cases, you may be pulled over for a completely unrelated infraction.

 An example would be if you are speeding, and an officer pulls you over for that.
 Once you have given the officer a reason to search your vehicle, if they find drugs, then you will likely face drug possession charges.
+In such situations, consulting with a Lexington drug possession lawyer can be crucial in understanding your rights and potential defenses.
 Remember, though: there must be a reason for the officer to conduct a search.
 If there is no justifiable reason for this, then the charges can be dropped.